-3 The lifetime of the elements of the object representation of an object begins when the lifetime of the object begins and ends when the lifetime of the object ends.
+The lifetime of the elements of the object representation of an object begins when the lifetime of the object begins.
+For class types, the lifetime of the elements of the object representation ends when the destruction of the object is completed, otherwise, the lifetime ends when the object is destroyed.